InsightEdge/insight-platform-patterns/data-lake.md

 The Fast Data Lake Processing aim to solve those problems.

 #### Applicability

-Use fast data lake processing when
+when do you need it?
+Use fast data lake processing when:
 * Insights can give you business advantage.
-* Paying performance penalty for those insights are not acceptable.
+* Paying real-time operational performance penalty for those insights is not acceptable.
-* Analysis/Insights is done on medium data size.
+* Analysis/insights are executed on medium data size
-* The amount and insensitivity of the insights harvesting is unknown or has big variation, and insights time should be near real time.
+* The amount and intensity of the insights harvested is unknown or has big variation, and insights time should be near real time.
-* It is possible to derive the insights from data that is couple of hours dated.
+* It is acceptable to derive the insights from data that is a couple of hours dated and not in the moment
-* The insights is best extract from some derivation of the live data.
+* The insights requires some type of modification/pre-processing on the live data.

 #### Structure